The Complete Details Of Cedar Wood

-Yet, some other genera that come from Pinaceae, Cupressaceae, and Meliaceae family are still considered as cedar trees.
+Yet, some other genera that come from Pinaceae, Cupressaceae, and Meliaceae families have still considered cedar trees.

-Just like the common cedar trees in the U.S. like eastern and western cedar are not the true cedar because their genus is not Cedrus.
+Like the common cedar trees in the U.S., eastern and western cedar is not true because their genus is not Cedrus.
 Somehow, they are still known as cedar trees.

 The wood from the mentioned families’ classification has similar characteristics like aromatic, light, and straight-grained.

-Hence cedarwood can be described as wood that comes from Cedrus, Pinaceae, Cupressaceae, and Meliaceae family that shares alike characteristics.
+Hence cedarwood can be described as wood from Cedrus, Pinaceae, Cupressaceae, and Meliaceae family that shares similar characteristics.

 Advantages of Cedar Wood